Banyar-Nyi-git/PROJECTS/README.md

 Ensure MySQL is running and create a database with the required schema.
 Populate the employees table with appropriate fields.

+Contact For any questions or support, please contact [Banyar Nyi] at banyarnyi1605@gmail.com].

 Running the Application:

 Host the application using a local server environment like XAMPP.